Everyone at the Table

 So having a lot of honest conversations with different teammates about how everyone's doing and checking in often has definitely been, you know, everyone's facing sort of unique challenges.

-I would say, too, to what Spencer was saying, just missing out on like a lot of those in-person conversations.
+I would say too, to what Spencer was saying, just missing out on like a lot of those in-person conversations, like in the SF office, I could go find someone on the product or billing team and ask a question in person.

 And that can be pretty challenging.
 Yeah.